Our Aim and Strategy at A Force For Good

 Above all, we make the case for the United Kingdom.
-We have developed, and will publish, articles addressing at least 6 broad "narratives" related to this theme.
-These appeal to people who have a strong sense of Britishness, only a mild sense of Britishness, or no sense of Britishness at all.
+Our material appeals to people who have a strong sense of Britishness, only a mild sense of Britishness, or no sense of Britishness at all.

 We give people the words to make the case.
-At the end of the day, it will be the simple concepts and statements, of a few sentences only, which people will use in the homes, workplaces and pubs in order to explain why they are voting to stay with the UK.
+At the end of the day, it is the simple concepts and statements, of a few sentences only, which people use in the homes, workplaces and pubs in order to explain why they are for the UK.

 2. The Union is Good for Scotland and Scotland is Good for the Union

 We make the case for Scotland in the Union.
 This approach has the potential to appeal to everyone regardless of the strength of their British and Scottish identities.
 It is a little different than making the case for the United Kingdom, per se - since it is a little more focused around Scotland and Scottishness.

 3. A British Identity is a Valuable Possession

 We make the case for Britishness and a British identity, and seek to educate all readers to an appreciation of the benefits.
 This is a cultural, social and historical case.
 It is different than making the case for the United Kingdom, or for Scotland in the Union, but elements of it are bound up in both of those cases.

 We address the separatists' claims and we rebut them.
 We rebut their Philosophical arguments in a popular style that people can take away and use.
 And we rebut their political Policies - despite the fact that almost every separatist policy can be exposed in 2 words: unnecessary and impractical.